aoout/obsidian-rss-copyist/README.md

 ## Usage

-Create a folder to represent a subscription.
-Place the feed.md file and template.md file in its root directory to represent subscriptions and templates.
+Create a folder to represent a feed.
+Place the feed.md file and template.md file in its root directory to represent feedsurl and templates.

-You can also create a new folder to form a nested structure to organize these subscriptions.
-At this time, if there is no template.md file in the root directory of a subscription folder, it will search in the upper-level directory.
+You can also create a new folder to form a nested structure to organize these feeds.
+At this time, if there is no template.md file in the root directory of a feed folder, it will search in the upper-level directory.

+When you want to get the newest articles, open a mdfile in the feed folder or folder including some feed folders, and run the command.

 ## With Projects Plugin